neotoma/sync-server/README.md

 ASHEVILLE_SYNC_STORAGES_DROPBOX_APP_SECRET=<dropbox developer app secret>
 ```

 You can find these on the Dropbox developer website at [https://dropbox.com/developers/apps](https://dropbox.com/developers/apps).
-Register an app for Asheville if you haven't already and set a redirect URI as your host suffixed with `/storages/dropbox/auth-callback` (e.g. `http://localhost:9090/storages/dropbox/auth-callback`).
+Register an app for Asheville and configure the redirect URI to be the app host plus the path `/storages/dropbox/auth-callback` (e.g. `http://localhost:9090/storages/dropbox/auth-callback`).

 #### Endpoints

 - GET `/storages/dropbox/auth`: authenticate Dropbox account
-- GET `/storages/dropbox`: Dropbox access token
-- GET `/storages/dropbox/account/info`: basic Dropbox account info
+- GET `/storages/dropbox/auth-callback`: process Dropbox account authentication

 ## Sources

 Sources are points of origin for syncronizing data to storage.
+Users can authenticate them to initiate syncing.

+#### Endpoints

+- GET `/sources`: retrieve all available sources
+- GET `/userSourceAuths`: retrieve all source authentications for session user
+- GET `/userSourceAuths/:id`: retrieve data about a storage authentication

 ### foursquare